-Philosopher-mathematician Alan Robinson craeted the Resolution method that let programs to work efficiently with formal logic as a representation language in solving mathematical proofs.
+Philosopher-mathematician Alan Robinson created the Resolution method that let programs work efficiently with formal logic as a representation language in solving mathematical proofs.

 MIT computer scientist Joseph Weizenbaum created the computer program ELIZA, named after Eliza Doolittle of George Bernard Shaw’s play Pygmalion.
 While Doolittle was taught to speak in an upper-class English accent, ELIZA communicated in English on everything and even simulated a psychotherapist dialogue.

 Philosopher-mathematician John Alan Robinson created the complete algorithm for logical reasoning.
 It let computers solve equations and test arguments with symbols such as + and →.